mahtabb90/glowwise-ai/README.md

 > The most complex model is not always the best model.

-Although ANN and CNN models were tested, the tuned Logistic Regression model remained the strongest production choice because it provided the best balance between performance, interpretability, speed, and deployment simplicity.
+Although ANN, CNN, and Transformer-based models were tested, the tuned Logistic Regression model remained the strongest production choice because it provided the best balance between performance, interpretability, speed, and deployment simplicity.

+Later experiments with Transformer embeddings and Autoencoder anomaly detection expanded the project beyond basic classification.
+These extensions showed how modern NLP and unsupervised deep learning can support a broader review intelligence workflow.

+The final system therefore demonstrates not only prediction, but also explanation, segmentation, anomaly detection, deployment, and product-oriented AI thinking.

 GlowWise AI is therefore both a technical machine learning project and a product-oriented AI solution for real-world customer insight.